Home › Shih Tzu Training

 Another important task of new Shih Tzu puppy owners is to assure that their puppy learns how to inhibit their biting tendencies.
 Eight week old puppies that come home still have a tendency to bite hands and toes, and well anything they can.
 Puppies, like human babies, explore their world with their mouth.
 Sometimes when they play they get a little too rambunctious and will gnawl down on a sensitive hand.
 Puppies need to learn immediately that biting is Not Okay.

-Puppies can learn even the most fundamental commands at a very early age.
-Many of our seven and eight week old puppies have heard the words, come, leave it, sit, etc. They observe older dogs responding to commands, and as research is finding, dogs are great imitators.
+They observe older dogs responding to commands, and as research is finding, dogs are great imitators.
 Surprisingly, even seven-week-olds can comprehend basic commands, so by the time a puppy goes to their forever home, they are old enough for primary training.
 These include basic commands and learning to walk on a leash.

 Walking on a leash is sometimes difficult for very young Shih Tzu puppies